zriyansh/signoz.io/blog/2023-01-03-microservices-logging.md

 ---
-title: Microservices Logging | A Practical Guide to Logging in Microservices
+title: A Practical Guide to Logging in Microservices []
 slug: microservices-logging
-date: 2023-01-04
+date: 2024-02-01
 tags: [Tech Tutorial, Log Management]
 authors: [vaishnavi]
 description: Microservices logging is the practice of tracking and recording the activities of specific services in a distributed microservices architecture.
 Logging is an important aspect of any software system, and it is more critical for a microservices architecture as there are many small, independent services interacting with each other....